 Oddball crimp tools

-In addition to the garden variety tools I’ve mentioned above, there are a further 4 specialties:
+In addition to the tools detailed above, there are a further 4 specialties:

 - HT-66 (AWG 22-26): The locator and right hand die in this tool is the same as that of the AWG 22-26 die in the HT-95.
 In this respect, it is half of an HT-95, and all of an HT-208.
 The left hand die is also an AWG 22-26 die however features a significantly larger insulation crimper.
 It is labelled “COAX INSULATION” implying a particularly large diameter insulation.
 I am uncertain what the use-case of this larger die is, as crimped contacts do not fit into Mini-PV housings.

 - HT-68: (AWG 28-32): This is the companion tool of the HT-66 containing two AWG 28-32 dies.
 The right hand is the same as the AWG 28-32 die of the HT-95 and HT-213.
 The left hand is labelled “COAX INSULATION” and crimps wire with the same ridiculous insulation size as the HT-66 is intended for.
 Once again, use-case unknown.

 - HT-86: A bare conductor crimper for AWG 18-20 or 22-26 contacts (works best with 22-26).
 It has quite a large conductor crimper, around AWG 18-20 but a small adjustable insulation crimper, with the intention of crimping the insulation part onto an AWG 18-20 (ish) bare conductor.
 Crimping the shield of a coaxial cable into a contact is a likely use-case.

 - HT-94 (AWG 22-32): This is the most peculiar crimp tool of the lot.
 It contains exactly the same dies as the HT-95 but a very different locator which bends an offset into the contact while crimping, allowing crimped contacts to be stacked on top of one another.
 I am uncertain as to how these would be used in practice as the distortion of the contact means they don’t fit into Mini-PV housings.